-- 1. The Office of Management and Budget (OMB) should establish scientific integrity policies for its own personnel that at least meet OSTP's minimum standards. - 2.
-OSTP should develop a government-wide dissent policy, modeled after the Nuclear Regulatory Commission's (NRC's) Collaborative Workplace Program, which provides agency scientists and engineers with the right to dissent or withdraw their concurrence on scientific analyses to which they contributed if they feel the scientific information has been mischaracterized.
+- 1. The Office of Management and Budget (OMB) should establish scientific integrity policies for its own personnel that at least meet OSTP's minimum standards.
+13 In addition, when significant changes are made during the course of OMB's review of a highly influential science based rule, OMB should comply with its own Final Information Quality Bulletin for Peer Review and engage external peer review to evaluate the scientific reliability of the change(s).
+14 - 2.
+OSTP should develop a government-wide dissent policy, modeled after the Nuclear Regulatory Commission's (NRC's) Collaborative Workplace Program, 15 which provides agency scientists and engineers with the right to dissent or withdraw their concurrence on scientific analyses to which they contributed if they feel the scientific information has been mischaracterized.
+This right should apply regardless of whether the change to the analysis originates in their own agency or another agency within the federal government (e.g., OMB).
 The dissent policy should also include a process for the adjudication and resolution of these scientific differences, like the NRC's Differing Professionals Opinion Program. - 3.
-OSTP should identify and publicize the best practices developed by agencies for transparently incorporating science into their regulatory decisions.
-In doing this, OSTP could establish a forum e.g., a website or workshops through which agencies can share innovations in their integration of science into policy.
+In keeping with his directive that "[t]o the extent permitted by law, there should be transparency in the preparation, identification, and use of scientific and technological information in policymaking," the President should issue an Executive Order directing OMB to refrain from applying the deliberative process privilege to its review of agencies'